oxfordBlueDevil/Painting-Classification/README.md

 avg / total       0.72      0.73      0.72      5802

-* After cross-validation and experimentation, the Random Forest Classifier where number of estimators is 1000 proved to have highest the F1 score of the non-deep learning classifiers we tested.
-Thus, we've chosen this RandomForestClassifier Model for our baseline model to determine whether whether an image is a Portrait painting or a Landscape painting.
-For now, we look to take on a much challenging problem.

 * We've selected the Neural Network as our MVP Portrait Classification.

 ### Artist Classification (neuralNet.py)
+* We chose the following three painters for our classification dataset: Cezanne, Van Gogh, and Joseph Mallord Turner.

+* Before building our supervised learning models, we preprocessed our images.
+We resized our images to 480 x 480, extracted 30 random 80 x 96 patches from the 480 x 480 images, calculated the dominant colors for each patch, grayscaled them, applied total variation denoising, and implemented canny edge detection.

-* To test whether we can build an painting image detection model, we decided to experiment with Random Forest, Gradient Boosting, Support Vector Machine, K Nearest Neighbor Classifiers, and a Neural Network to determine whether an image is a Portrait painting or a Landscape painting.
+* To test whether we can build an painting image detection model, we decided to experiment with Random Forest, Gradient Boosting, Support Vector Machine, K Nearest Neighbor Classifiers, and a Neural Network to determine the painting's artist.

 * We obtained the following F1 scores by cross-validation where K = 8:
     - RandomForestClassifier(bootstrap=True, class_weight=None, criterion='gini',